FIRST AmeriCorps VISTA Member Bios

-Katrina Adams hopes to continue with her passion of servicing others through positive community service.
-As the founder of STARR (Striving to Achieve Righteous Realities), Adams strives to make a positive contribution to society through education, positive entertainment and productive community services.
-Being a native of Chicago, Adams feels confident that her contributions to FIRST will be productive, supportive, yet compassionate and successful.
+Katrina Adams hopes to continue with her passion of providing service to the less fortunate through positive community service.
+As the founder of STARR (Striving to Achieve Righteous Realities), Adams strives to make a positive contribution to society through education, positive entertainment, and productive community services.
+Being a native of Chicago, Adams feels confident that her contributions to FIRST will be not only be productive and supportive but compassionate and successful.

 Mari Miller, VISTA, Chicago, IL

 Mari Miller has extensive project management experience from qualitative and quantitative research projects, as well as from leading small production workgroups and not-for-profit service teams.
-She recently graduated from the University of Chicago with a M.A. in Social Sciences emphasizing Psychological Anthropology and Biopsychology in 2013 and earned a B.S. in Biology from UNC Charlotte in 2012.
+She recently graduated from the University of Chicago with an M.A. in Social Sciences emphasizing Psychological Anthropology and Biopsychology in 2013 and earned a B.S. in Biology from UNC Charlotte in 2012.
 Miller is dedicated to facilitating discovery and inspiring students to pursue careers in STEM fields.

 Ryan Tesnow has worked extensively with non-profit organizations for the past eight years in many different leadership capacities.
 As a volunteer coordinator for the YMCA in Port Orange, FL, Tesnow coordinated fundraising events and developed community partnerships to further the YMCA's mission.
 Tesnow also serves on the Junior Board of Boys Hope Girls Hope of New Orleans, LA, where he specializes in volunteer management and coordinating fundraising events.